saud-aslam/cloud_DevOps/README.md

 # Introduction
-In this README, you will get to know how I was able to deploy my Trading A walk through of how I deployed my trading-app project ([https://github.com/davidmiquelf/trading-app](https://github.com/davidmiquelf/trading-app)) to AWS cloud.
+In this README, you will get to know how I was able to deploy my Trading-Application.
+The trading-app ( A walk through of how I deployed my trading-app project ([https://github.com/davidmiquelf/trading-app](https://github.com/davidmiquelf/trading-app)) to AWS cloud.
 First a manual deployment with Docker, then an automated one with Elastic Beanstalk and Jenkins.

 The trading-app simulates an API for posting, browsing, buying, and selling market quotes.
 It runs on EC2 micro instances that each have access to the same PostgreSQL RDS (Amazon relational database service).